-For All Mankind began as a dream in the Dawn of Man, when the earliest humans gazed up at the night sky and pondered the Moon, slept under its influence, and dreamt of touching it.
+For All Mankind began as a dream at the dawn of man, when the earliest humans gazed up at the night sky and pondered the moon, slept under its influence, dreamt of touching it.
 That lunar pull is primitively natural, literally visceral, and undeniable.

 Filmmakers joined this movement as soon as their art form was invented.
-From Fritz Lang to Walt Disney to Stanley Kubrick, the Moon was touched in movies for 50 years, ever more believably, realistically, and artfully.
-And always there were audiences willing to be transported, eager to share the vision, as always there had been an effort to grasp a piece of the Moon.
+From Fritz Lang to Walt Disney to Stanley Kubrick, the moon was touched in movies for over fifty years, ever more believably, realistically, and artfully.
+And always there were audiences willing to be transported, eager to share the vision, as always there had been an effort to grasp a piece of the moon.

 Each astronaut described the same journey, in essence, but each expressed it quite differently.
-All had crisp memories of certain key moments that were common to all nine missions: blast-off, for instance, or the first taste of weightlessness, their first astonished glimpse of a whole Earth, their stunned first look at the Moon up close.
+All had crisp memories of certain key moments that were common to all nine missions: blastoff, for instance, or the first taste of weightlessness, their first astonished glimpse of a whole earth, their stunned first look at the moon up close.
 They described these moments in different words but always with vivid intensity.
-These were memories shared amongst them no matter which flights they were on, common events in a very uncommon experience.
+These were memories shared among them, no matter which flights they were on, common events in a very uncommon experience.